 NCII Summit: A Global Call to Action to Tackle Intimate Image Abuse

-The NCII Summit, held during the UN Commission on the Status of Women (CSW), brought together key stakeholders from technology, policy, and advocacy to address the urgent issue of Non-Consensual Intimate Image Abuse (NCII).
-The event provided a crucial platform to discuss the escalating challenge of Tech-Facilitated Violence Against Women and Girls (TFVAWG) and to highlight the collective efforts needed to drive meaningful change.
+The NCII Summit, held during the UN Commission on the Status of Women (CSW), convened key stakeholders from technology, policy, and advocacy sectors to address the pressing issue of Non-Consensual Intimate Image Abuse (NCII).
+This event provided a vital platform to discuss the escalating challenge of Tech-Facilitated Violence Against Women and Girls (TFVAWG) and to emphasize the collective efforts required to drive meaningful change.

-The Summit featured contributions from a diverse range of global experts and policymakers, including Courtney Gregoire (Microsoft), Delphine Schantz (UNODC), Kirith Entwistle MP (UK Women and Equalities Committee), and Maria Andriani Kostopoulou (President of GREVIO).
-Tech industry leaders from Meta, TikTok, and Microsoft shared their latest approaches to combating NCII, alongside leading NGOs such as CCRI (USA), WESNET (Australia), ONG Amaranta (Chile), and our very own Revenge Porn Helpline.
+Contributions from a diverse range of global experts and policymakers enriched the summit's discourse.
+Notable speakers included Courtney Gregoire (Microsoft), Delphine Schantz (UNODC), Kirith Entwistle MP (UK Women and Equalities Committee), and Maria Andriani Kostopoulou (President of GREVIO).
+Tech industry leaders from Meta, TikTok, and Microsoft shared their latest approaches to combating NCII, alongside leading NGOs such as CCRI (USA), WESNET (Australia), ONG Amaranta (Chile), and the UK's Revenge Porn Helpline.

-A notable moment came from Senator Ted Cruz, who delivered a video address recognising the severity of the harm and the global efforts needed to protect individuals online.
+A significant moment was Senator Ted Cruz's video address, acknowledging the severity of NCII and the global efforts needed to protect individuals online.

 Regulatory and Policy Developments

-A key discussion at the Summit revolved around the evolving global regulatory landscape.
+A key discussion at the summit revolved around the evolving global regulatory landscape.
 Policymakers and legal experts examined recent legislative advancements, including the UK’s Online Safety Act, the SHIELD Act and Take It Down Program in the U.S., and Article 16 of the UN Convention on Cybercrime.
-The panel discussion emphasised the need for harmonised international policies to ensure comprehensive protections against NCII.
+The panel emphasized the necessity for harmonized international policies to ensure comprehensive protections against NCII.

 Technology’s Role in Preventing NCII

-A major announcement at the Summit was Patreon becoming the latest platform to integrate StopNCII.org, reinforcing industry-wide momentum towards proactive safety measures.
-Alongside this, new impact figures were released:
+A major announcement at the summit was Patreon's integration of StopNCII.org, reinforcing industry-wide momentum towards proactive safety measures.
+New impact figures were also released:

 • Over 25,000 NCII images have been successfully prevented from being shared online, demonstrating the tangible impact of technological interventions.

-In the technology and industry panel, Cindy Southworth from Meta discussed how the platform is implementing protective measures to support against NCII abuse and issues such as sextortion.
-As discussed throughout this panel, prevention is key and Cindy highlighted how collaborative efforts and working with initiatives like StopNCII.org are so important.
+In the technology and industry panel, Meta discussed the platform's implementation of protective measures against NCII abuse and issues such as sextortion.
+She emphasized that prevention is key and highlighted the importance of collaborative efforts with initiatives like StopNCII.org.

-Ebony Tucker from TikTok highlighted the platform's approach with the protection of users being their priority.
-Policies do not allow non-consensually shared intimate images with their Safety Centre also focusing on image based sexual abuse.
+TikTok highlighted the platform's user protection priority.
+TikTok's policies do not allow non-consensually shared intimate images, and their Safety Centre focuses on image-based sexual abuse.

-The panel also focussed on how AI technology has evolved and how platforms can disrupt and stop the misuse of apps to create synthetic sexual media, further highlighting the need for cross industry collaboration.
+The panel also addressed the evolution of AI technology and how platforms can disrupt and stop the misuse of apps to create synthetic sexual media, further highlighting the need for cross-industry collaboration.

 Survivor Testimonies: The Human Impact